thanpolas/mantri/README.md

 ```shell
 grunt mantriInit:www
 ```
-You now need to edit the [Gruntfile.js][] and add the `mantriDeps` and `mantriBuild` tasks.
+You now need to edit the [Gruntfile.js][Gruntfile] and add the `mantriDeps` and `mantriBuild` tasks.
 More details on this in the [Mantri as a grunt plugin wiki][grunt-wiki].

 ### Two things to keep in mind

-Every time you create or edit a dependency declaration in your js app you need to run the [`mantriDeps`][] task to re-calculate your dependencies.
+Every time you create or edit a dependency declaration in your js app you need to run the [`mantriDeps`][mantriDeps] task to re-calculate your dependencies.

 Mantri is not meant to be used on your production environment.
-Whenever you want to deploy your app use the [`mantriBuild`][] task to bundle and minify your application into one file.
+Whenever you want to deploy your app use the [`mantriBuild`][mantriBuild] task to bundle and minify your application into one file.

 ## The Web API